 The local authority may decide to use an assessment tool to help collect information about the adult or carer and details of their wishes and feeling and their desired outcomes and needs.
 Where a local authority has decided that a person does not need a more detailed assessment, it should consider which elements of the assessment tool it should use and which are not necessary.
 When carrying out a proportionate assessment the assessor should continue to look for the appearance of further needs which may be the result of an underlying condition.
 Where the assessor believes that the person’s presenting needs may be as a result of or a part of wider needs then the local authority should undertake a more detailed assessment and refer the person to other services such as housing or the NHS if necessary.
 For example, the Brain Injury Rehabilitation Trust has produced the Brain Injury Needs Indicator, which is a tool that can be used as part of the assessment to help identify deficits of people with a suspected or diagnosed acquired brain injury.

-Assessment should be a collaborative, transparent and understandable process that enables an adult to:
+Assessment should be a strengths-based, collaborative, transparent and understandable process that enables an adult to:

 Consideration should be given to the impact of the assessment process itself on the adult’s condition/s.
 They may feel uncertain and worried about what an assessment involves and may find the process itself strenuous.
 The preferences of the adult with regard to the timing, location and medium of the assessment should be taken into account.

 The assessment should be designed to reflect the wishes of the adult being assessed, taking into account their presenting needs and their circumstances.
 An assessment process that suits one adult may not be as effective for another.
 In order to maintain an adult centred approach, assessments should be flexible and adapted to each individual adult.

 In carrying out a proportionate assessment, account should be taken of: